INSPIDE/h3j-h3t/README.md

 # H3T

-This module for [MapLibre GL](https://github.com/MapLibre/maplibre-gl-js) (or MapboxGL JS v1.x) allows to generate [H3](https://h3geo.org/) cells geometry clientside from tiled data and render and manage it later.
+This module for [MapLibre GL](https://github.com/MapLibre/maplibre-gl-js)  allows to generate [H3](https://h3geo.org/) cells geometry clientside from tiled compact data and render and manage it later.

 The H3 tiled data is served using `h3t://` protocol and it's designed for highest performance and lowest payload weight, while being as simplest as possible.
 Check [this document](SERVER.md) for more info on the tiles data format description and generation tutorial.